Please see Signal Path on how audio is passed through the app.

 Waveform Seek during Playback

 The waveform slider can be used to quickly seek to a certain position in the audio file.
-This funcionality is usually locked during playback to prevent accidental jumps in the playback.
-Enabling this option will prevent this lock and enable position changes during the playback just by sliding with a finger on the waveform view.
+This functionality is usually locked during playback to prevent accidental jumps in the playback.
+Enabling this option will disable this lock and enable position changes during the playback just by sliding with a finger on the waveform view.